 Game Designer in Residence Program

-Our game designer in residency program is a unique opportunity to work closely with our students, research lab, and the larger MICA community over the course of an academic year.
-During the residency, the designer develops a game or other play-based project and will teach 12 credits per year (2 courses per semester) .
+This one-year creative residency is a unique opportunity to work closely with our students, research lab, and the larger MICA community over the course of the 2021-2022 academic year.
+During the residency, the designer is expected to complete a game or other play-based project and will teach 12 credits per year (2 courses per semester) .
 We are looking for a designer making compelling work in the field of games / play who wants to engage with students and gain teaching experience.

 How to Apply